dominikwilkowski/dominikwilkowski/content/posts/learning-rust-by-building-the-old-terminal-game-beast-from-1984-part-4/index.md

 In [part 1](../learning-rust-by-building-the-old-terminal-game-beast-from-1984-part-1/), of this tutorial, we set up our board and implemented movements for our player.

-In [part 2](../learning-rust-by-building-the-old-terminal-game-beast-from-1984-part-2/), we the added our terrain, made blockchain puns.
+In [part 2](../learning-rust-by-building-the-old-terminal-game-beast-from-1984-part-2/), we added our terrain, made blockchain puns.

 In [part 3](../learning-rust-by-building-the-old-terminal-game-beast-from-1984-part-3/), we added our beasts and added